-PM Modi to inaugurate world’s largest mobile factory today: All you need to know
+PM Modi opens world’s largest mobile factory today: All you need to know

 For Daily Alerts

-Noida, July 9: Prime Minister Narendra Modi will on Monday inaugurate Samsung Electronics Co.
+Noida, July 9: Prime Minister Narendra Modi on Monday inaugurated Samsung Electronics Co.
 Ltd's mobile phone factory in Noida-the largest in the world.
 The facility is spread over 35 acres.

 Built at a cost of Rs 4,500 crore, the Samsung's Noida plant can produce 12 crore mobile phones every year, ranging from low-end smartphones to its flagship Samsung Galaxy S9, and will create 15,000 local jobs.